microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/accesspackagecatalog-list-accesspackageresourceroles.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Retrieve a list of [accessPackageResourceRole](../resources/accesspackageresourcerole.md) objects of an [accessPackageResource](../resources/accesspackageresource.md) in an [accessPackageCatalog](../resources/accesspackagecatalog.md).
+The resource would be one which was previously added to the catalog by [creating an accessPackageResourceRequest](accesspackageresourcerequest-post.md).
 This list of roles can then be used by the caller to select a role, which is needed when subsequently [creating an accessPackageResourceRoleScope](accesspackage-post-accesspackageresourcerolescopes.md).

 ## Permissions